 We specialise in dealing with business leases in Devon & Somerset.
 For free initial guidance give us a call on 01271 372128 or email [email protected]

 Granting a business lease

 As a Landlord of commercial property you may wish to grant a new lease to a business tenant.
-However it is important to bear in mind that the grant of a new lease to a tenant occupying the property (even if it’s only part of the property) for business purposes, will fall within the provisions of the Landlord and Tenant Act 1954; unless the Act is specifically excluded.
+However it is important to bear in mind that the grant of a new business lease to a tenant occupying the property (even if it’s only part of the property), will fall within the provisions of the Landlord and Tenant Act 1954; unless the Act is specifically excluded.
 In fact a business tenant can be afforded security of tenure without even signing a lease – simply by occupying your property.

-The Act in broad terms gives protection to business tenants, allowing the tenant to stay in the property at the end of the term and giving them the right to apply for the grant of a new lease on the same terms (save for rent which will be increased or deceased according to the open market rent on renewal).
+The Act in broad terms gives protection to business tenants, allowing the tenant to stay in the property at the end of the term and giving them the right to apply for the grant of a new business lease on the same terms (save for rent which will be increased or deceased according to the open market rent on renewal).
 This is known as security of tenure.

 Grounds for refusing a new business tenancy

 The Landlord only has a limited number of grounds to refuse to grant a new lease to the business tenant and those grounds must be evidenced.
-The grounds are:-
+The two most common grounds are:-

 1. where the landlord requires the property back either for development purposes, or to occupy himself; and